open-component-model/ocm-spec/doc/appendix/D/README.md

 1. digests for all reference component versions are determined and put into the dedicated reference element of the component descriptor.
    This is done by recursively following this procedure, but without the signing step.
-2. digests for all described artefacts are determined and put into the dedicated element entry in the component descriptor (sources, resources)
+2. digests for all described artifacts are determined and put into the dedicated element entry in the component descriptor (sources, resources)
 3. the resulting component descriptor is [normalized](../../specification/formats/componentdescriptor_normalization.md) and a digest is calculated according to the selected digest algorithm.
 The resulting